 How Dual Residency Arises

 A US citizen living in France is simultaneously a French tax resident under Art.
 4B and a US taxpayer by citizenship.
 Both claims are valid under domestic law.
-Without treaty intervention, the same income is subject to full taxation in both jurisdictions.
+Without treaty intervention, both countries assert taxing rights on the same income; domestic foreign tax credit rules can mitigate but do not eliminate the resulting double-taxation exposure, particularly where sourcing rules or timing differences limit credit availability.

 Article 4(3) of the US–France Treaty: Sequential Tiebreaker